ferebee/HIP/0000-return-to-hnt.md

 This proposal suggests several tokenomic changes to simplify the Helium ecosystem and promote future network development.

-The changes would become effective on 2025-01-15 (referred to as the “Start Date”).
-The next HNT “Halvening Date,” marking a change in the emissions schedule and a halvening, is 2025-08-01.
+At a high level, we propose to:

-1. Discontinue IOT and MOBILE emissions on the Start Date, rewarding participants directly in HNT based on Utility Score.
+1. Discontinue HST emissions at the start of "Phase 1" (defined below) and redirect emissions to the MOBILE treasury.
+This would continue until the next Halvening Date.
-2. Discontinue HNT emissions to HST holders, temporarily reallocating these emissions in a 70/30 split to the MOBILE and IOT ecosystems between the Start Date and Halvening Date.
+2. Discontinue IOT and MOBILE Emissions at the start of "Phase 2" (also defined below) and reward participants directly in HNT based on the Utility Score.
-3. After the Halvening Date, use the Utility Score to allocate the full annual 7.5 million HNT to the IOT and MOBILE networks.
-Emissions would be enhanced by 2.175 million HNT from the prior HST allocation.
+3. Recognize the 4.2 million unissued HNT from Helium L1 after HIP-20 and begin emitting these tokens directly into the MOBILE treasury gradually starting in "Phase 2" and ending at the next Halvening.
-4. Recognize the 4.2 million unissued HNT from Helium L1 after HIP-20.
-Allocate 70% to the MOBILE treasury and 30% to enhance IOT builder rewards between the Start Date and Halvening Date.
+4. At the next Halvening, or "Phase 3", we propose that emissions in Phase 1 be directed to all network participants.
+This would end Phase 1.

 The existing IOT and MOBILE treasuries remain operational and governed by veHNT governance.
 Holders of subnetwork tokens may continue to hold them, or may exchange them for HNT at any time through the treasuries.
-The exchange rate of the MOBILE treasury will continue to improve until the Halvening Date due to the supplements defined in (2) and (4) above.
+The exchange rate of the MOBILE treasury will continue to improve until the Halvening Date due to the supplements defined in (1) and (3) above.

 The distribution schedule within each subnetwork remains under the control of subnetwork governance, and is unchanged by this proposal.
 All subnetwork rewards including veHNT delegations are now distributed in HNT.